Everybody's Got Something to Hide Except Me and My Monkey

-Ringing with the unparalleled music of the era, "Aquarius" is a sprawling work of historical fiction that begins two years before the 1969 Tate-LaBianca murders.
-It's a shocking thriller, a nuanced character drama and, in the end, the story of how we became who we are today.
+Ringing with the unparalleled music of the era, "Aquarius" is a sprawling work of historical fiction with nuanced characters whose actions in a time of national transformation enlighten how we became who we are today.

-Writer John McNamara ("In Plain Sight") serves as executive producer with Marty Adelstein ("Prison Break"), David Duchovny and Melanie Greene.
-"Aquarius" is a production of Tomorrow Studios, a joint partnership between Marty Adelstein and ITV Studios.
+Writer John McNamara ("Trumbo," "The Magicians") serves as executive producer with Marty Adelstein ("Prison Break"), Becky Clements ("Last Man Standing"), David Duchovny and Melanie Greene.
+"Aquarius" is a production of Tomorrow Studios.

-David Duchovny, Grey Damon, Gethin Anthony, Emma Dumont, Claire Holt, Michaela McManus, Brían F. O'Byrne
+David Duchovny, Grey Damon, Gethin Anthony, Emma Dumont, Claire Holt, Ambyr Childers, Chance Kelly, Madisen Beaty, Cameron Deane Stewart with Michaela McManus and Brian F. O'Byrne

 Pilot Written By